CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 The requester process pool services a set of name files, each of which contains a list of domain names.
 Each name that is read from each of the files is placed into a bounded buffer in shared memory.
 You need to use conditional variables, such that the requester will wait while bounded buffer is full.

 ### Resolver Processes
 The second process pool is comprised of a set of **PROCESS_MAX** resolver processes.
-The resolver process pool services the FIFO queue by taking a name out of the bounded buffer and resolving its IP address.
+The resolver process pool takes a name out of the bounded buffer and resolves its IP address.
 After the name has been mapped to an IP address, the output is written to a line in the results.txt file in the following format:
 <pre>
 www.google.com,74.125.224.81
 </pre>